Oil steadies as Russia touts easing OPEC+ output

 “Oil prices remained soft after Friday’s drop that stemmed from the Saudi Arabia and Kuwait deal to resume production along their border ...
 The short-squeeze on oil may be running out of steam but if WTI and Brent prices can hold $60 and $65 respectively, we could see prices remain supported going into the first few weeks of January,” said Edward Moya, senior market analyst at OANDA in New York.

-Oil prices have risen since the United States and China agreed a so-called Phase 1 trade deal earlier this month following months of tit-for-tat negotiations that unsettled markets.
-President Donald Trump on Saturday said the United States and China would “very shortly” sign the pact.
+Oil prices have risen since the United States and China agreed on a so-called Phase 1 trade deal earlier this month following months of tit-for-tat negotiations that unsettled markets.
+President Donald Trump said on Saturday the United States and China would “very shortly” sign the pact.

-Under the pact, the United States is expected to agree to reduce some tariffs in return for a big increase in purchases U.S. agricultural products by Chinese importers.
+Under the pact, the United States is expected to agree to reduce some tariffs in return for a big increase in purchases of U.S. agricultural products by Chinese importers.

 Data showing that U.S. energy companies added the most oil rigs last week since February 2018, primarily in the Permian shale basin, also put pressure on prices.